 Reach out to someone you trust

 Talk to a trusted friend or loved one about your experiences.
-While they may not understand what you are going through, they can offer perspective and support to be there for your mental health journey.
-If you know someone who has ADHD, consider talking to them to learn about their experience getting diagnosed with ADHD.
-This may help you know what to expect.
+While they may not understand what you are going through, they can offer perspective.
+And be there for your mental health journey.
+If you know someone who has ADHD, consider talking to them.
+You can learn about their experience getting diagnosed with ADHD.
+This also may help you know what to expect.

 Find resources and support online

 There are many ADHD resources that you can find online.
 One example is CHADD or Children and Adults with Attention-Deficit/Hyperactivity Disorder.
-CHADD is an organization dedicated to improving the lives of people living with ADHD through support, education, and understanding.
+CHADD is an organization dedicated to improving the lives of people living with ADHD.
+They provide support, education, and understanding.

 Take our online ADHD test